Thank you for your enquiry, one of our team will be in touch soon.

-Traditional French drains have been used to help manage water around properties and to prevent ground and surface water from penetrating or damaging building foundations since the 1920's.
-Over the last 20/30 years however, they have also been used to assist with basement waterproofing projects and to help keep water out of a newly finished cellar or basement conversion.
-It has for years been an excellent solution, but it is not without its problems.
+Traditional French drains have been draining water away from properties and preventing ground and surface water from penetrating or damaging building foundations, since the 1920's.
+Over the last 20/30 years, they have also been used to assist with basement waterproofing systems.
+It has been an industry standard solution for years, but for certain types of property, it can be problematic...

-A French drain works by burying a pipe around the outside of the footing or bottom of the walls.
-Small, crushed stones are then placed around the French drain and the soil that is displaced when digging the hole is then pushed back on top of the French drain.
-The French drain then works by collecting the water that gets through the stone and into the drain.
-The water is then directed safely away from the basement or cellar.
+A French drain works by burying a pipe in a deep trench around the outside of the property.
+Small, crushed stones are then packed around the pipe.
+Next, the soil that was displaced when digging the trench is pushed back on top of the stones and pipe.
+The French drain then works by collecting any water from the soil that gets through the stones and into the pipe.
+This water is then directed safely away from the basement or cellar.

-In recent years, drainage systems have been developed which are far more effective and are not prone to the problems associated with traditional French drains.
-Each of our basement drainage systems are designed to address a different problem that you may be facing in your property.
-These basement drainage systems are installed inside the property as opposed to on the outside and concentrate on managing the water rather than preventing it getting in.
-To find out more, read the information links below.
+In recent years, the drainage systems that have been developed are far more effective and are not prone to the problems associated with traditional French drains.
+The basement drainage systems below are installed inside the property, as opposed to on the outside, and concentrate on managing the water "behind the scenes" rather than preventing it getting in.
+To find out more, check out the links below.

 The Water Guard drainage system is installed along the walls of a basement with a membrane fitted onto the walls.
 This ‘catches’ all the water as it enters and directs the water to a sump pump for safe removal.WATER GUARD

 The DryTrak drainage system is the only basement drainage system that can be used if the wall and floor joists are joined up.
 Water enters the DryTrak before being directed to a sump pump for safe removal.DRYTRAK